tlogan/ERST/README.md

 ### TODO (Symbolic Implementation)
+- consider rewriting variable rules to bypass indirection into intersection and union in variable rules
+- consider rewriting function to avoid erasing constraint relations in output. e.g. (Do not erase input variable information in output of factor function)
 - figure out non-termination in `test_existential_fixpoint_subs_false`
     - modify rewriting to avoid infinitely rewriting
         - ensure that constraint is rewritten int pair of variables to avoid infinite substitution